WELCOME TO THE MINOR LEAGUE PAGE AT EAST LINCOLN OPTIMIST

 Minor League President

 Minor League rules are governed by Official MLB Baseball rules supplemented or superseded by Cal Ripken/Babe Ruth and/or ELO Local Rules.
-The following rules are specific for the Spring 2018 Minor Season.
+The following rules are specific for the Fall 2018 Minor Season.

 Schedule: Once the schedule is put in place it is considered “final”.
 Other than weather, or other material event, a game will not be canceled or postponed.
 Note any “make up” may be played within 40 hours from postponement.

 Uniforms: Shirts are to be tucked in and hats straight while the child is on the field of play during a game.
 The umpire is to send back a player to the dugout prior to the start of an inning in the event any adjustment(s) to the uniform must be made.
 Please note this will take away warm up time, including a pitcher/catcher, during either the beginning or middle of an inning.